-The User Application is a browser-based Java application.
-The User Application framework provides container services, such as managing window state, persistence, caching, theming, logging, and acts as a security gatekeeper.
-The application server, on which the User Application runs, provides various services to the application as a whole, such as scalability through clustering, database access via JDBC, and support for certificate-based security.
+Users interact with the identity applications through a Web browser, based on Java appliations and a Tomcat application server.
+The underlying framework for the identity applications provide container services, such as managing window state, persistence, caching, theming, logging, and acts as a security gatekeeper.
+The application server on which the applications run provides various services to the application as a whole, such as scalability through clustering, database access via JDBC, and support for certificate-based security.